Debt Agreement Key Features:

 It is for people struggling with debt, i.e. they cannot afford to repay their debts as and when they fall due and cannot get a loan but nevertheless, want to repay their debts.
 A Debt Agreement is often a great solution for this group of people.

-Debt Agreements allow you and your creditors to come to a compromise that usually allows you to repay less than the full amount for the debt.
+Debt Agreements allow you and your creditors to come to a compromise that usually allows you to repay less than the full amount of the debt.
 It is also a legally binding agreement between the person in debt and their creditors who are owed the money.

 What is a Part 9 Debt Agreement?

 A Part 9 Debt Agreement IS NOT A LOAN.
-It is legal agreement between you and your creditors.
+It is a legal agreement between you and your creditors.
 You make a one easy to manage, regular payment to your administrator who manages your debts until the agreement is complete.
 Beyond Debt (DCS Group Aust Pty Ltd) manages thousands of agreements.
 After your agreement is legally binding, you (and your creditors) will only deal with Beyond Debt.
 Your creditors are prohibited from writing to you or calling you.

 Criteria that must be met in order to qualify for a Part 9 Debt Agreement: